Genivia/ugrep/README.md

 Development roadmap
 -------------------

-- my highest priority is testing and quality assurance to continue to make sure ugrep has no bugs and is 100% reliable, my nightmare would be something like ripgrep's serious bugs (that I actually uncovered in benchmarking ugrep)
+- my highest priority is testing and quality assurance to continue to make sure ugrep has no bugs and is 100% reliable, my nightmare would be something like ripgrep's bugs (that I actually uncovered in benchmarking ugrep)
+- listen to users to continue to improve ugrep with new and updated features
 - make ugrep even faster, see [my latest blog article](https://www.genivia.com/ugrep.html) demonstrating with a reproducible benchmark that ugrep beats GNU grep and ripgrep in terms of raw performance
 - share reproducible performance data with the community
 - improve the interactive TUI with a split screen
-- add high-performance file indexing to accelerate cold search performance, see the [ugrep-indexer](https://github.com/Genivia/ugrep-indexer) for details on a new indexing method that I call a *monotonic indexer*
+- add file indexing to accelerate cold search performance, see the [ugrep-indexer](https://github.com/Genivia/ugrep-indexer) for details on a new indexing method that I call a *monotonic indexer*

 Overview
 --------